oneapi-src/oneDNN/rfcs/20211025-augru/README.md

 /// @param diff_src_layer_desc Memory descriptor for the diff of input vector.
 /// @param diff_src_iter_desc Memory descriptor for the diff of input recurrent
 ///     hidden state vector.
+/// @param diff_attention_desc Memory descriptor for the diff of attention vector.
 /// @param diff_weights_layer_desc Memory descriptor for the diff of weights
 ///     applied to the layer input.
 /// @param diff_weights_iter_desc Memory descriptor for the diff of weights